Our research is editorially independent but we

 Austin is a versatile and quirky city that all types of travelers and travel groups fall in love with.
 For families, center your Austin vacation around Lady Bird Lake, which is perfect for walking, biking, and boating.
 There plenty of fun things to do with the kids in Austin, including lots of daytime and family-friendly live music performances.

 This state park makes an easy weekend getaway from Houston because it’s only about 45 miles from downtown.
-The park is nearly 5,000 acres in size and is an excellent place for both land and water recreation, particular kayaking.
-Brazos Bend State Park is one of the best places to kayak in Texas.
 There are trails to explore and also lakes to fish in.
 Campsites and cabins are available for overnight stays during a trip here.
 When you come to Brazos Bend State Park, definitely check out the George Observatory, which is part of the Houston Museum of Natural Science and open year-round on Saturday nights, weather permitting.

 Galveston is one of the best vacation destinations on the Texas Coast with its year-round warm temperatures and a little something for everyone.
 You can spend your days at the beach and go to the Schlitterbahn Galveston Waterpark for some thrilling water rides.
 On Galveston Island, Moody Gardens is an entertainment complex with an aquarium, rainforest habitat, and rotating science-themed exhibits.
 The Port Bolivar Ferry is fun to ride, and The Strand is a popular place for festivals.
 The Galveston Island Historic Pleasure Pier is an amusement park that is fun for all ages of kids, and the Galveston Railroad Museum is a great place to visit for any kids who love trains.